codespin-ai/codespin/README.md

 This would create a main.py file which prints "Hello, World!".

 #### Regenerating code

 To regenerate a file you must modify the contents of a prompt file, and also pass the existing source code using the `--include` parameter.
 This helps with better context understanding by the code generator.

 ```sh
 codespin generate main.py.prompt.md --include main.py --write
 ```

-IMPORTANT: For regeneration to be truly effective, you need to be using a git repository and keep committing the prompt and generated code files whenever you're apply with an edit.
+💡 For regeneration to be truly effective, you need to be using a git repository and keep committing the prompt and generated code files whenever you're apply with an edit.
 This allows the code generator to inspect the delta between prompts (working copy and HEAD) and apply the necessary changes accurately.

 #### Options for codespin generate